Tears, Lawsuits, Zoom Firing: School Board That Banned BLM Flags Erupts

 Earlier this month, the Newberg Education Association union sued over the policy, and Penner predicted Tuesday that more lawsuits would follow in the wake of Morelock’s firing.

-Morelock’s termination was quickly criticized by administrators and community members who questioned why the board had advanced such a rash decision months into the start of the school year.
+Morelock’s termination was quickly criticized by administrators and community members who questioned why the board had made such a rash decision just months into the start of the school year.

 Penner said she had “cried multiple times,” ahead of the vote, while suggesting that the board’s conservative wing was setting the district “back a decade.”